Lucy Mecklenburgh: The Only Way Is Essex

 Mecklenburgh rose to fame as one of the cast members in the ITV2 reality series The Only Way is Essex.
 She remained on the series for three years, leaving after the tenth series.

 Other work

 In 2013, she was announced as a regular columnist for New! magazine.
 She is signed to Select modelling agency.

-In 2014, Mecklenburgh appeared on Ladies of London (season 1, episode 7) modelling Caprice's line, By Caprice.
+In 2014, Mecklenburgh appeared on Ladies of London (season 1, episode 7) modelling Caprice Bourret's line, By Caprice.

 Also in 2014, Mecklenburgh also took part in the BBC One talent show Tumble with professional partner, Billy George.

 In 2015, Mecklenburgh released a clothing range with PrettyLittleThing and modelled in their advertising campaign.
 She also put her name to a collection for Ellesse sportswear.
 She opened her own shop, called Lucy's Boutique, and began a fitness business named Results With Lucy.

 Also in 2015, her debut book, Be Body Beautiful, was published by Penguin.
 In 2016, she did a modelling campaign for Barry M.